 CJAM offers a variety of conflict resolution, mediation, training and education services.
 Please use the drop-down buttons below to learn more about what we provide.
-Click here to make an on-line request or referral for mediation services.
+Click here to make an on-line request for mediation services.
 Or simply call our office at 812-336-8677 to learn more.

 Training & Education

 Fall 2017 Dates: September 9, 10, 16, 17 & 23 from 8:30 AM – 5 PM